EldonGabriel/eldongabriel.github.io/_experience/operational-resilience.md

 ## Portfolio Documentation

-This section presents operational resilience work, including backup implementation, disaster recovery validation, and system restoration testing.
+This section presents the operational resilience work, including backup implementation, disaster recovery validation, and system restoration testing.

-Selected materials demonstrate core recovery and continuity capabilities, while additional configuration data and validation evidence are maintained in a private archive.
+The selected materials demonstrated core recovery and continuity capabilities, whereas additional configuration data and validation evidence were maintained in a private archive.

 Full documentation is available upon request for professional or technical review.